sunildparihar/upstock/README.md

 ###### Subscriber
 Provides OHLC packet subscription service implementation for
  1. Registering and managing new listeners for the client's trades packet subscription requests.
- 2. It maintains a mapping of listeners per subscription type (trading symbol in our case).
- 3. Handing over new ohlc packets to a packet transmission thread pool so that worker3 don't block upon listener's action completion.
+ 2. Generating Packet Receiving Event and handing over new events to a packet transmission thread pool so that worker3 don't block upon listener's action completion.

  * Module -> trade-subscription
  * Java Classes -> OHLCPacketSubscriptionService

 ###### Packet Transmission Thread Pool
-A multi thread pool that transmits ohlc packet to WebSocket clients by invoking each of the mapped listener's SendToWebSocketOHLCPacketListener.onPacketReceived() method.
+A multi thread pool that transmits ohlc packet to WebSocket clients by invoking each of the listener's SendToWebSocketOHLCPacketListener.onEvent() method.
 Since it's a pool of threads, it operates independently without blocking worker3 and subscription service.
 Hence other components will be unaffected due to any packet transmission problems.